Coconut Lime Cupcakes

 About These Coconut Lime Cupcakes

 You put de lime in de coconut, you eat ’em bot’ up.
-A classic flavor combo in cupcake form with a torched meringue on top!
+A classic and refreshing flavor combo in cupcake form with a torched meringue on top!
 I love any excuse to bust out the good ol’ blowtorch and flame on.
 If you don’t have a blowtorch, you can find an inexpensive one at your local hardware store or you can get a (probably) expensive one at a boutique cooking store that accomplishes the same task.

 The Origin of Cupcakes